 No representations or public announcements of a policy nature which deviate from the approved policy of SATSA, shall be made by Members on behalf of SATSA to any person, body or institution unless the Board has given its prior written consent to such representations being made.

-DISCIPLINING OF MEMBERS
+DISCIPLINING OF MEMBERS OR EMPLOYEES

-The Management Committee shall be responsible for disciplining Members who breach the terms of this MOI, the SATSA Code of Conduct and Legal Compliance or any other directives issued by the Board from time to time or brings the good reputation of SATSA into disrepute.
+The Management Committee shall be responsible for disciplining Members or employees who breach the terms of this MOI, the SATSA Code of Conduct or any other directives issued by the Board from time to time or situations which brings the good reputation of SATSA into disrepute.

-Upon receipt of a complaint supported by valid evidence and completed on the SATSA Complaint Form the Secretariat shall investigate the matter and afford the relevant Member (“Accused Member”) the opportunity to rectify the matter and/or respond in writing
+Upon receipt of a complaint supported by valid evidence and completed on the SATSA Complaint Form the Secretariat shall investigate the matter and afford the relevant Member/Employee (“Accused Member/Employee”) the opportunity to rectify the matter and/or respond in writing

 Should the issue not be resolved, the Secretariat will escalate the matter to the Management Committee

-The Management Committee may, should it so decide, notify the relevant Accused Member of its decision to institute disciplinary proceedings, outline the nature of the complaint / charge and give the Accused Member the opportunity to respond to the charges put to it.
+The Management Committee may, should it so decide, notify the relevant Accused Member/Employee of its decision to institute disciplinary proceedings, outline the nature of the complaint / charge and give the Accused Member/Employee the opportunity to respond to the charges put to it

+The Management Committee’s costs of any referral shall be borne on the basis specified by the Management Committee or, if not specified, equally by the Parties.
+Each Party shall bear its own costs arising out of the referral, including its legal costs and the costs and expenses of any witnesses.

 In any case in which the subject of a complaint is a Member of the Management Committee, the subject shall be asked to excuse themselves from the process

-The Management Committee will have the right to suspend or terminate Membership following disciplinary proceedings
+The Management Committee will have the right to suspend or terminate Membership or implement sanctions against an employee following disciplinary proceedings

 Should multiple complaints be received against the same person or company for the same incident, the Management Committee may call for a disciplinary process, regardless of whether the matter was rectified previously